About / FAQ

 - “Shades of Gray” is a pretty common name for things.
 It’s already in use for another website, so if I wanted to use the comic’s name for the website address I would have had to add things onto it and it would have gotten too long and ridiculous.
 Short and easy to remember is much better.

-- Eventually there will be two comics hosted on this site.
-Shades of Gray and its companion story, Ixion.
-I wanted to use something that would make sense for both of them.
+- Shades of Gray and Ixion are hosted under the same domain so I wanted to use something that would make sense for both of them.
 (Kahmith is the name of the kilm’s home world.)

 Who’s behind this thing and how’d it get going?